edgedb/edgedb/docs/guides/introspection/casts.rst

 =====

 This section describes introspection of EdgeDB :eql:op:`type casts
-<CAST>`.
+<cast>`.
 Features like whether the casts are implicit can be
 discovered by introspecting ``schema::Cast``.

 Introspection of the ``schema::Cast``: